-The fiscal year 2020-2021 Stormwater Investment Plan included 12 infrastructure projects, five technical resource program projects, and three scientific studies.
-The fiscal year 2021-2022 Stormwater Investment Plan included 10 infrastructure projects, two technical resource program projects, and three scientific studies.
-The ULAR WASC voted to include five infrastructure projects, two technical resource program projects, and three scientific studies in the Stormwater Investment Plan for fiscal year 2022-2023.
-For the fiscal year 2023-2024, the ULAR WASC voted to fund seven infrastructure projects, and one scientific study.
-For more details and project benefits (including but not limited to those projects that claim DAC benefit), visit the SIP Tool or in the SCW Portal on the web.
+The fiscal year 2020-2021 Stormwater Investment Plan included 12 Infrastructure Program Projects, five Technical Resource Program project concepts, and three Scientific Studies.
+The fiscal year 2021-2022 Stormwater Investment Plan included 10 Infrastructure Program Projects, two Technical Resource Program project concepts, and three Scientific Studies.
+The fiscal year 2022-2023 SIP included five Infrastructure Program Projects, two Technical Resource Program project concepts, and three Scientific Studies in the Stormwater Investment Plan for fiscal year 2022-2023.
+The fiscal year 2023-2024 SIP included seven Infrastructure Program Projects, and one Scientific Study.
+The recommended fiscal year 2024-2025 SIP includes two Infrastructure Program Projects, one Technical Resources Program project concept, one Scientific Study, and four Project Modification Requests from previously funded Projects and Scientific Studies.
+The fiscal year 2024-2025 SIP is currently pending approval by the Board of Supervisors.
+For more details and project benefits (including but not limited to those projects that claim DAC benefit), visit the SIP Tool or in the SCW Portal on the SCWP website.